 Students with disabilities who are in an Alternate Assessment program and tracked toward a Skills and Achievement Commencement Credential (SACC) rather than a Local Diploma, Regents Diploma, or High School Equivalency will not be eligible to enroll in college, some trade schools, or the military.
 The first step in long-range planning for these students should always be to verify that the alternate assessment designation is appropriate (i.e. that the student has a severe intellectual or developmental disability that will prevent them from graduating from high school).
 Sometimes students are erroneously categorized as Alternate Assessment (due to outdated evaluations or evaluations conducted after a profound trauma) when in fact they have the potential to complete a high school course of study.
 If there is any doubt at all that a student should be on alternate assessment, then updated psychoeducational evaluations, and, if necessary, independent evaluations, should be sought for these students.

-For these students who are appropriately designated for Alternate Assessment, the Coach can still conduct Post-Secondary Exploration/Exposure by helping them explore vocational programs they are eligible for.
-They can also help with the Career Development Goal "Apply to ACCES-VR".
+For these students who are appropriately designated for Alternate Assessment, the Post-Secondary Goal should be "Explore vocational or other sector-based certificate programs/post-secondary pathways" and the Career Development Goal should be "Apply to ACCES-VR".

-Students attending online correspondence high schools such as Penn Foster, Keystone Credit Recovery, or K12 cannot receive credit for these programs from any school district in New York State.
+It is also important to note that students attending online correspondence high schools such as Penn Foster, Keystone Credit Recovery, K12, or Virtual Innovators Academy (VIA) cannot receive credit for these programs from any school district in New York State.
 This means that they will not receive a valid high school diploma, cannot be admitted to most colleges, and will not be able to access financial aid in college.
 It does not matter if the school claims to be nationally or regionally "accredited" - New York State law bans the acceptance of these programs for credit toward a diploma.

-It is vital that students considering enrollment in online correspondence high schools be counseled toward diplomagranting options such as the high school equivalency exam (GED/HSE) or options through NYC DOE, such as the newly launched online School Without Walls.
+It is vital that students considering enrollment in online correspondence high schools be counseled toward diploma-granting options such as the high school equivalency exam (GED/HSE) or options through NYC DOE, such as the newly launched online School Without Walls.

-AFTER HIGH SCHOOL GRADUATION
+AFTER GRADUATION

-After graduation, some young people may need more time to develop their academic skills or take a "gap year" before enrolling in a post-secondary setting.
+After graduation, many students will be ready to continue directly from high school to college.
+Some, however, may need more time to develop their academic skills before enrolling in a post-secondary setting.
 Taking a gap year or gap semester between high school and college, as long as it is a productive one that allows that young person to develop skills/experiences in line with their longer-term goals, is a pathway that may work well for some young people.